aldoteran/asko_2024_datasets/README.md

 ## Known issues
 - The service boat's filtered navigation in the 2024-06-11-17-28-05 dataset is very noisy.
 It has strange biases and drifts from time to time.
 Challenging to work with.

-- There are a couple of random frames being published to the tf server that should be removed (a random odom to base\_link).
-The joint state publisher seems to have been publishing two different references for the actuators' tfs as well.
+This is widely discussed in our publication.